Fort Jackson, Alabama

 for the Creeks began 23 years earlier when a

-civil war erupted in the nation.
-Remembered
+civil war erupted in their nation.
+The Creek

-conflict spilled over to the whites and ended
+War of 1813-1814 spilled over to the whites

-when three American armies invaded the
+and ended when three American armies

-Creek lands.
-The destruction of the last
+The destruction of the last major Creek

-major Creek fighting force at the
+fighting force at the Battle of Horseshoe Bend

-Other treaties followed and by 1836 there
+Other treaties followed until by 1836 there

 was dramatic pressure on the Creek people